itsjoshuagraves/digitalgarden/content/_index.md

 <--->

 ## What's new?
-As of `August 4, 2023`, my forthcoming book, [We Need to Talk](/we-need-to-talk), is in editing mode!
+As of `August 4, 2023`, my forthcoming book, [We Need to Talk](/we-need-to-talk), is officially in editing mode!

+On `July 28, 2023`, I launched a new version of this site with an entirely different vision.
+So excited. :)

 {{< /columns >}}